 Graduate social work education at the University of New Hampshire is built on a broad-based liberal arts perspective and includes one year of professional foundation courses followed by two years of coursework plus internships.
-To accommodate students with varying vocational and family commitments, the UNH program of Social Work offers the Master of Social Work (MSW) program in a 3-year extended time model in Manchester.
-Academic classes are held on Friday evenings and Saturdays.
+To accommodate students with varying vocational and family commitments, the UNH program of Social Work offers the Master of Social Work (MSW) program in a 3-year extended time Hybrid Model in Manchester.
+Academic classes are primarily held in-person on Saturdays on the Manchester campus; in addition, students engage in an online class equivalent activity during the week.
 Required internship hours in year two and three are completed mostly during weekday business hours.
-The program is accredited by the Council on Social Work Education (CSWE).
-The program develops advanced professional knowledge and skills for persons interested in pursuing careers in the field of social work.
+The program is accredited by the Council on Social Work Education (CSWE) and develops advanced professional knowledge and skills for persons interested in pursuing careers in the field of social work.
 Graduates are employed in a wide variety of social and human service agencies as direct practitioners and in managerial roles.

 Applying to graduate school has never been easier!
 To complete your application, you will need:

 - Letters of Recommendation (3)